danielorn/container-intro/lab2.2/README.md

 ## Expose the application using a service

-Since pods are short lived and can come and go based on demand, exposin their IP's to the outside world is not a good idea.
+Since pods are short lived and can come and go based on demand, exposing their IP's to the outside world is not a good idea.
 Instead a service can be used to expose a group of pods (for example the ones in a deployment).
 The service will automatically load balance across the available pods

 ```
 kubectl apply -f service.yaml